-Prior to joining Sasakawa USA, Joy worked for the Embassy of Japan in Washington, D.C. in its Political Section from 2013 to 2016.
+Prior to joining Sasakawa USA, Champaloux worked for the Embassy of Japan in Washington, D.C. in its Political Section from 2013 to 2016.
 In this capacity, she provided logistical, administrative, and research support to the Japanese Ministry of Foreign Affairs and Ministry of Defense on policy issues pertaining to the U.S.-Japan security alliance.
-From 2009 to 2012, Joy taught English on the Japan Exchange and Teaching (JET) Program in rural Wakayama Prefecture.
-She now serves as President of the JET Alumni Association of Washington, D.C.
-(JETAADC), a 501(c)(3) educational nonprofit dedicated to serving JET alumni in the Washington, D.C. metro area and furthering the JET Program’s goal of promoting grassroots internationalization and education in local communities.
-She is on the JET Program application review and interview committees and is a member of the Japan-America Society of Washington, D.C.
+From 2009 to 2012, Champaloux taught English on the Japan Exchange and Teaching (JET) Program in rural Wakayama Prefecture.
+She has served five years on the board of the JET Alumni Association of Washington, D.C.
+(JETAADC), including two terms as President, where she led the organization’s efforts to formally establish its 501(c)(3) nonprofit status in 2017.
+She serves on the JET Program application review and interview committees and is a member of the Japan-America Society of Washington, D.C.

-Joy earned her B.A. in International Studies with a minor in Economics from Willamette University in Salem, OR.
-She has interned at the Hawaii State Legislature and studied abroad at Tokyo International University in Saitama Prefecture.
+Champaloux earned her BA in International Studies with a minor in Economics and Japanese language from Willamette University in Salem, OR.
+She interned at the Hawaii State Legislature and studied abroad at Tokyo International University in Saitama Prefecture.